azat-co/meanworks/problems/05-seed/readme.md

 PROBLEM

+For our application to function and look good, we need to populate some data.
+This data will be stored in MongoDB and accessed by Angular via Express+Node server.

-We'll need some seed data for our application.
+So we'll need some seed data for our application.
 For example, this is how a transaction might look like:

 {
 	"amount": 350.15,